danger/danger-js/docs/tutorials/node-app.html.md

 This can be expanded to all sorts of checks for example:

-* Making sure every PR references an issue, or JIRA ticket.
+- Making sure every PR references an issue, or JIRA ticket.
-* Skipping particular rules based on what someone says inside the message.
-E.g. "This is a trivial PR."
+- Skipping particular rules based on what someone says inside the message.
+E.g. "This is a trivial PR." - in Artsy we allow particular hashtags to suppress feedback from danger.

 ## Results of CI Processes